leandroschabarum/grahams-scan/README.md

+## Graham's Scan

-## Graham's Scan algorithm for finding the convex hull of dataset
+Simple implementation of Stack data structure and Graham's Scan algorithm for finding the convex hull for a set of points.